G-dH/windows-search-provider/README.md

 ## Installation
 ### Installation from extensions.gnome.org
-The easiest way to install ESP: go to [extensions.gnome.org](https://extensions.gnome.org/extension/6730/) and toggle the switch.
+The easiest way to install WSP: go to [extensions.gnome.org](https://extensions.gnome.org/extension/6730/) and toggle the switch.
 This installation also gives you automatic updates in the future.

 ### Installation from GitHub repository
 You may need to install `git`, `make`, `gettext` and `glib2.0` for successful installation.